 PE & Sports

 All children at Gayhurst take part in two hours of P.E. weekly.
 Lessons include games, gymnastics, athletics, dance and swimming (for year 3 – 6).
 We have three halls and a large playground space in school for teaching.
-We are fortunate to have the lido and park across the road which we use for swimming, rounders, sports days and our recent Black History Month Cricket tournament.
+We are fortunate to have the lido and park across the road which we use for swimming, rounders, sports days.
 Other activities include kayaking on the canal and sailing at West reservoir (for Key Stage 2 pupils).
 We regularly have specialist sports coaches in school to support and enrich the already fantastic PE offer.
 We recently enlisted the help of specialist Sports coaches from Team Get Involved to provide expert coaching through the PE games curriculum.
 Sports related trips have included visits to The Olympic Stadium, Lord's Cricket Ground and a recent trip to Wembley stadium to watch England take on Spain.

 We offer a range of out of school activities including tennis, football, cycling and dance.
 Cricket, volleyball and capoeira (among others) have been offered in the past.